-Age group distribution of the surveyed population shows that maximum number of population belongs to the working age group of 21 to 50 followed by the young age group (11 to 20) which potentially will become the working age group in the future.
+Age group distribution of the surveyed population shows that maximum population belongs to the working age group of 21 to 50 followed by the young age group (11 to 20) which potentially will become the working age group in the future.
+Figure 5.5 represents the age group distribution of the surveyed population.